ceph/ceph/doc/radosgw/rgw-cache.rst

 There are 2 new apis for this feature:

-Auth API - Nginx using it to validate that an user can access the cached data
+Auth API - The cache uses this to validate that an user can access the cached data

-Cache API - Adding the ability to override securely Range header, that way Nginx can use it is own smart cache on top of S3: https://www.nginx.com/blog/smart-efficient-byte-range-caching-nginx/ Using this API giving the ability to read ahead objects when clients asking a specific range from the object.
+Cache API - Adds the ability to override securely Range header, that way Nginx can use it is own smart cache on top of S3: https://www.nginx.com/blog/smart-efficient-byte-range-caching-nginx/ Using this API gives the ability to read ahead objects when clients asking a specific range from the object.
-The second time the client will ask another range, the Nginx will have it and it will provide the other range from the cache.
+On subsequent accesses to the cached object, Nginx will satisfy requests for already-cached ranges from cache.
+Uncached ranges will be read from RGW (and cached).

 Auth API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This API meant to allow the RGW only check if a user is authorized to access an object or not.
-To use it the client should add ``Auth`` Header to his request, if the client does it then the RGW will return 200 or 206 for successfully authorized.
-If the client does not have permissions the RGW will return 403.
+This APIValidates a specific authenticated access being made to the cache, using RGW's knowledge of the client credentials and stored access policy.
+Returns success if the encapsulated request would be granted.

 Cache API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~